-- 7. This policy and information report is based on the statutory Special Educational Needs and Disability (SEND) Code of Practice and the following legislation: - Part 3 of the Children and Families Act 2014, which sets out schools' responsibilities for students with SEN and disabilities. - The Special Educational Needs and Disability Regulations 2014, which set out schools' responsibilities for education, health, and care plans (EHCPs), SEND coordinators (SENDCos) and the SEND information report. - 8.
-Students identified on the SEND register at SEN support have an Adapted Support Plan (ASP) in place, some form of intervention and monitoring via the SEND department.
-We maintain a strong ethos of inclusion at The Birley Academy, we aim to meet the needs of students with SEND in Our ethos is rooted in a commitment to providing a safe, nurturing, and stimulating environment where we know each other as individuals, and we value each other. - 9.
+This policy and information report is based on the statutory Special Educational Needs and Disability (SEND) Code of Practice and the following legislation:

+- Part 3 of the Children and Families Act 2014, which sets out schools' responsibilities for students with SEN and disabilities. - The Special Educational Needs and Disability Regulations 2014, which set out schools' responsibilities for education, health, and care plans (EHCPs), SEND coordinators (SENDCos) and the SEND information report.

+Students identified on the SEND register at SEN support have a One Page Profile in place, some form of intervention and monitoring via the SEND department.
+We maintain a strong ethos of inclusion at The Birley Academy.
+Our ethos is rooted in a commitment to providing a safe, nurturing, and stimulating environment where we know each other as individuals, and we value each other.

 The Special Educational Needs Code of Practice gives guidance to education settings that help to identify, assess and provide help for children with special educational needs.
 It sets out the processes and procedures organisations must or should follow to meet the needs of children.